Baker shaved because 'didn't deserve' handlebar

 "I'm going to be the first one here to defend him every single time," Beckham said then.
 "I've always got his back."

-Mayfield admitted Wednesday that OBJ's support through a four-game losing streak "means a lot."
+Mayfield said Wednesday that OBJ's support through a four-game losing streak "means a lot."